Women's Professional Soccer: Player allocation

-Player allocation began on September 16, 2008, after the Beijing Olympics in August, when WPS announced the allocation of 21 US national team players, three players to each of the seven teams that began play in the 2009 season.
+Player allocation began on September 16, 2008, after the Beijing Olympics in August, when WPS announced the allocation of 21 U.S. national team players, three players to each of the seven teams that began play in the 2009 season.
 Most players were matched with teams they had some previous connection to, such as hometown, college, WUSA, or W-League affiliation.
 All of the allocated Americans played in the 2009 season except for Kate Markgraf, who was pregnant at the start of the season.
 A week later, the league held the 2008 WPS International Draft, in which the seven teams selected four international players each.
 Four of the first five selections, first pick Formiga (Bay Area), Marta (#3, Los Angeles), Daniela (#4, St. Louis), and Cristiane (#5, Chicago) were Brazilian, and a total of 10 Brazilian players were selected.
 England's Kelly Smith (#2, Boston) and Japan's Homare Sawa (#6, Washington), and Australia's Sarah Walsh rounded out the first round.
 The draft order was based on a weighted ranking determined by a vote of league coaches following the U.S. women's national team allocation.
 A general draft was held in October, followed by a combine for college seniors and undrafted players in December, a post-combine draft in January, and local tryouts by individual teams in February.

 Inaugural season

-Before the season began, WPS was only able to secure two sponsors, and most teams did not advertise much or get their rosters finalized until late in the preseason.
-During the season, though, WPS secured several more sponsors, and WPS announced the expansion to Atlanta as the ninth team for next season.
+Before the season began, WPS only secured two sponsors, and most teams did not advertise much or get their rosters finalized until late in the preseason.
+During the season, though, WPS secured several more sponsors and announced the expansion to Atlanta as the ninth team for its next season.

 WPS's inaugural game was played to a crowd of over 14,000 fans at the Home Depot Center as the hosts Los Angeles Sol beat the Washington Freedom 2–0.

-The first season saw several issues occur, including an uneven schedule due to the odd number of teams (that the Sol took advantage of as they won the inaugural season), several season-ending injuries, two major trades, decisions from the WPS disciplinary committee and commissioner, and a Cinderella-run to the championship title (won by Sky Blue FC).
+The first season saw several issues, including an uneven schedule due to the odd number of teams (that the Sol took advantage of, as they won the inaugural season), several season-ending injuries, two major trades, decisions from the WPS disciplinary committee and commissioner, and a Cinderella-run to the championship title (won by Sky Blue FC).
 Most teams considered the first season a moderate success, despite many losing more money than planned.